-Prof. D. J. Darnly Prof. H. J. Harnly decended from a Saiss and stor, Urich Harnly, who came to America in 1737.
-He was bore in the home county of Thaddeus Stevens and reare I in the home county of Abraham Liucoln, with the pre-ratal influence of the Civil War, a Simon-pure Pennsylvania Dutchman, with a Mississippi Valley bringing up.
+Prof. D. J. Darnly

+Prof. H. J. Harnly decended from a Swiss ancestor, Ulrich Harnly, who came to America in 1737.
+He was born in the home county of Thaddeus Stevens and reared in the home county of Abraham Liucoln, with the pre-natal influence of the Civil War, a Simon-pure Pennsylvania Dutchman, with a Mississippi Valley bringing up.
 He received his preparetory education in the local High School and Mt.
-Morris, one of those small Christian Co-leges in which the life of the teacher becomes woof and warp in the life of each student.
-He later attended the Illinois Weslyan University, receiving his B. S. A. M and Ph.
-D. and Harvard, which granted him his A. B. in 1892.
-The fall of the same year he came to McPherson College taking hold of the sciences.
+Morris one of those small Christian Colleges in which the life of the teacher becomes woof and warp in the life of each student.
+He later attended the Illinois Weslyan University, receiving his B. S. A. M. and Ph.
+D. and Harvard, which granted him his A. B. in The fall of the same year he came to McPherson College taking hold of the sciences.
 As the departments grew be gradually dropped out the physical sciences until at present he is teaching only the biological sciences.
-To his untiring efforts largely is due the high rank of our science department.
+To his untiring efforts largely is due the high rank of our science department,

 Prof. Harnly has been secretary of the College Board of Trustees since 1893 and has had the oversight of most of the building.
-To him 'belongs' credit for much of the general improvement of campus and buildings, and to him also, in a large measure, the agricultural department owes its existence.
+To him belongs credit for much of the general improvement of campus and buildings, and to him also, in a large measure, the agricultural department owes its existence.
 He has always been an active worker in Sunday-School and Y. M. C. A., rendering much valuable service as teacher.
-He is a prominent factor in Prohibition work having organized the local lengue and served as chairman for several years, while in 1908 he was Prohibition candidate for State Superintendent.
-For the past five years he has been lecturing to the churches of the brotherhood on "The Psychology of the Ordinance."
-Social Purity and other subjects.
-The A. A. A. A. the American Society for Psychic research, and other societies number him among their members.
-Outside his special lines his falls are psychology, philosophy, and outdoor life.
+He is a prominent factor in Prohibition work having organized the local league and served as chairman for several years, while in 1908 he was Prohibition candidate for State Superintendent.

+For the past five years he has been lecturing to the churches of the brotherhood on "The Psychology of the Ordinances."
+Social Parity and other subjects.
+The A. A. A., the American Society for Psychic research, and other societies number him among their members.
+Outside his special lines his fade are psychology, philosophy, and outdoor life.
 His recreation hours are spent over his garden, his flowers, and his "young prohibitionists."

-Believing in God, and believing in man, he is an incursible optimist, inspiring all with whom he comes in contact to a broader appreciation of life and its possibilities.
+Believing in God, and believing in man, he is an incurable optimist, inspiring all with whom he comes in contact to a broader appreciation of life and its possibilities.